30th December 2014 - 4 min read

 As mentioned above, what you need to do is pay off all your loan installments and credit card dues on time and diligently every month for at least 12 months.
 You must also repay all outstanding amounts.
 In other words; all your payments need to be up-to-date and in order.
 It’s of course a lot easier said that done.
 Here are some ways you can tackle your monthly bill payment to keep that credit sheet looking good all the time.

-So there you have it!
-Four ways (not so easy though!) to clear and restart your credit rating in 2015.
+And there you have it!
+Four ways (not so easy though!) to clear and restart your credit rating right now – so get yourself on the right track now!